thenexthub/Codira/docs/SIL/ARCOptimization.md

-# ARC Optimization for Swift
+# ARC Optimization for Codira

-*TODO*: This is an evolving document on ARC optimization in the Swift compiler.
+*TODO*: This is an evolving document on ARC optimization in the Codira compiler.
 Please extend it.

 ## Contents